Ed94/VEFontCache-Odin/docs/guide_architecture.md

 4. free glyph shapes
 5. Do blits from atlas to draw list.

-`cached` only needsto blit from the atlas to the render target.
+`cached` only needs to blit from the atlas to the render target.

 `generate_glyph_pass_draw_list`: sets up the draw call for glyph to the glyph buffer.
 Currently it also handles triangulation as well.
 For now the shape triangulation is rudimentary and uses triangle fanning.
-Eventually it would be nice to offer alternatve modes that can be specified on a per-font basis.
+Eventually it would be nice to offer alternative modes that can be specified on a per-font basis.

 `flush_glyph_buffer_draw_list`: Will merge the draw_lists contents of the glyph buffer over to the library's general draw_list, the clear the buffer's draw lists.